Dr. Gregory Bauer, M.D.

 How does Dr. Bauer compare to other orthopedic surgeons in Goldsboro?

-Among the 3 orthopedic surgeons in Goldsboro, Dr. Bauer ranks #1 by total Medicare procedure volume.
-Dr. Bauer has the highest verified Medicare volume in the city.
+Among the 4 orthopedic surgeons in Goldsboro, Dr. Bauer ranks #2 by total Medicare procedure volume.
+Dr. Bauer is among the highest-volume surgeons in Goldsboro.

 What are the quality ratings for hospitals where Dr. Bauer practices?